mukhsia/DevCodeCamp_TopChef/README.md

 # DevCodeCamp_TopChef

-A Javascript + HTML application for a library of dishes/ food items.
+A Javascript + HTML console application for searching through a library of dishes/ food items.